nestauk/ai_genomics/ai_genomics/pipeline/patent_data/README.md

 These tables were first created and verified for data download limitations in BigQuery's front end.
 Functions to generate the queries used to generate these tables are in the script.

-Finally, to add the full list of CPC codes associated to a publication number, run:
+To add the full list of CPC codes associated to a publication number, run:

 `python ai_genomics/pipeline/patent_data/add_full_cpc_codes.py`

 This will add the full list of CPC codes associated to a patent document across AI genomics, a sample of AI and a sample of genomics related patents.
 These updated tables are also to s3.

+Finally, to add a column for whether a patent is "in scope" or not according to validator's definitions, run:

+`python ai_genomics/pipeline/patent_data/add_validator_cpc_definitions.py`

+If at least one CPC code is in scope according to a validator, the patent is considered 'in scope'.

+A small analysis of patent scope tags suggests that:
+- 87% of patents have at least 1 "in scope" CPC code associated to them
+- 97% of patents have at least 1 "in scope" OR "tangential" CPC code associated to them